vaharoni/trusted-sandbox/README.md

 $ trusted_sandbox install
 ```

-Then follow the configuration instructions below.
-Once you're done configuring, test your installation by running:
+Then follow the configuration instructions in this guide.
+Once you're done configuring, test your installation by
+running:
 ```
 $ trusted_sandbox test
 ```